mblair/roberts_abstractions/ch1/review_questions.md

 ### 16. What is the difference between the unary minus operator and the binary subtraction operator?

 Unary minus negates a value.
 Binary substraction subtracts one value from another.
+Also unary operators have higher precedence.

 ### 17. What does the term _truncation_ mean?